flyingmachine/brave-clojure-web/content/multimethods-records-protocols.md

-Next, you define two methods, one for when the value returned by dispatching function is `:wolf` and one for when it's `:simmons`. `:wolf` and `:simmons` are both referred to as a *dispatch-value*.
+Next, you define two methods, one for when the value returned by dispatching function is `:wolf` and one for when it's `:simmons`. `:wolf` and `:simmons` are both referred to as a *dispatch value*.
 This is distinct from a *dispatching value*, which is what the dispatching function returns.
-This method definition looks a lot like a function definition, but the major difference is that the method name is immediately followed by the dispatch-value.
+This method definition looks a lot like a function definition, but the major difference is that the method name is immediately followed by the dispatch value.

 After that, you call the method twice.
 In the first example, `(full-moon-behavior {:were-type :wolf :name "Rachel from next